yukiB/compare-sqlalchemy-speed/README.md

 - core:  select with sqlalchemy core
 - multi: parallelized selection using multiprocessing

-You can also test two selection types using `--select_type` option.
+You can also test three selection types using `--select_type` option.

 - user:  select 100 users in deceingin order of age.